Welcome to the Museum Conservation Program

 Art conservators attempt to protect material objects of all types from further degradation.
 This requires not only a knowledge of studio art and conservation techniques, but also of the chemical, biological and physical factors that cause works of art to deteriorate.

-In addition to the NMSU University General Education requirements (pp. 14-16, 2007-2008 NMSU Undergraduate Catalog) and the requirements of the college of Arts and Science (pp. 42-43), Museum Conservation majors must complete required courses in:
+The BFA in Museum Conservation requires a total of 128 credits.
+In addition to the NMSU University General Education requirements (pp. 14-16, 2007-2008 NMSU Undergraduate Catalog) and the requirements of the college of Arts and Science (pp. 42-43), Museum Conservation majors must complete 79 required credits in:

 Museum Conservation (9 credits)

 Studio Arts (15 credits)